top of page

 Colby Gaudet

 My interest in the history of religion often gravitates to the topic of Christianity and Indigenous people.
-I’m particularly compelled to study the ways that Christian groups interacted with Indigenous people in the contexts of settler colonialism.
+I’m particularly compelled to study the ways that Christian groups interacted with Indigenous people in the contexts of colonialism.
 My PhD studies focused on Roman Catholicism in the Maritimes and/or Mi’kma’ki.
 My personal position (of Acadian settler ancestry), having grown up in Nova Scotia’s Annapolis Valley, precipitated my interest in such subjects.
 It’s well documented that Catholic priests began missionizing the Mi’kmaq in the early seventeenth century with the founding of Port-Royal, the colonial capital of Acadia.
-Of the Christian Churches, it was the Catholics that most deeply (and with the greatest impacts) affected Mi’kmaq culture.
+Of the Christian Churches, it was the Catholics that most deeply (and with the greatest enduring impacts) affected Mi’kmaw culture.
 Missionaries of other denominations, such as the Anglicans, Methodists, and Baptists, later tried to launch missions to the Mi’kmaq, but failed.
 They failed because the Catholic religious hierarchy had already entrenched itself in paternalistic, colonial relationships with the Mi’kmaq.
-Most pre-Confederation archival material about the administration of charity and benevolence to Indigenous people in the Maritimes was thus composed by Catholic priests and Protestant administrators.
+Much of the pre-Confederation archival material about benevolent activity toward Indigenous people in the Maritimes was composed by (or in dialogue between) Catholic priests and Protestant administrators or civil servants.
+There were certainly plenty of Protestant benefactors who requested, collected, and distributed relief goods of their own initiative, but they did so (by and large) in typical philanthropic indifference, without attempting to convert Mi'kmaw recipients.

-What struck me about this document,[1] is that it reflects the perspective of none of the above religious groups.
-When I saw this item I was immediately interested in the fact that it’s a Quaker document – a letter from one Quaker (or Friend) to another.
+What struck me about this document,[1] is that it reflects the perspective of none of the above-listed religious groups.
+When I saw this item in the Mi'kmaq and Government Relations papers at the Nova Scotia Archives, I was immediately interested in the fact that it’s a Quaker document – a letter from one Quaker (or Friend) to another.
 In April 1801, Samuel Moore of Wilmot Township in the Annapolis Valley wrote to Lawrence Hartshorne, a Quaker merchant, philanthropist, and Indian Affairs commissioner in Halifax.
 In the letter, Moore expressed concern for an impoverished Mi’kmaw family who had been lodging near him and to whom Moore had been providing some aid.
 Moore asked Hartshorne for material assistance.

 TRANSCRIPT: